AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/README.md

 ./download-data.py
 ```

-This workflow also requires two reference files, `panglao-cell-type-ontologies.tsv` and `consensus-cell-type-reference.tsv`.
+This script also requires two reference files, `panglao-cell-type-ontologies.tsv` and `consensus-cell-type-reference.tsv`.
 See [Creating a reference for consensus cell types](#creating-a-reference-for-consensus-cell-types) and the [README.md in the references directory](./references/README.md) to learn more about the content of these files.

 ### Output files

-Running the `assign-consensus-celltypes.sh` workflow will generate the following output files in `results`.
+Running the `assign-consensus-celltypes.sh` script will generate the following output files in `results`.

 ```
 results